KnowThePepper

 Flavor notes: sweet and mild.

-Ramiro Pepper Nutrition Facts & Health Benefits
+Ramiro Pepper Nutrition Facts & Serving Context

 Like most sweet peppers, the Ramiro is low in calories and high in vitamin C - a single red Ramiro can provide well over 100% of the daily recommended intake.
 Red-stage fruits contain significantly more vitamin C and beta-carotene than green or orange-stage ones.